JerimiahOfficial/Discord-Bot-Base/README.md

 After installing the dependencies add your discord bot token, bot tokens can be aquired on the devloper portal page of discord.
 [Developer Portal Link](https://discord.com/developers/applications)

-Then you can run your bot with `node .` inside the VS Code terminal.
+The bot can be ran by using `node .` inside the VS Code terminal.

 This bot is ran locally but can easily be uploaded to a hosting service.